raeleus/skin-composer/README.md

 ### Changes ###

 * Added setting to check for updates.
 Update button appears on top right of main screen.
+* Added dialog to create Bitmap Fonts as an alternative to Hiero.

 ### Contact ###